lextm/lextm.github.io/_posts/2020-12-18-integration-with-snooty-language-server.md

 #### Release 1.8.4
 The final release this week successful accomplished my initial plan, by delivering the same autocompletion of file names for `:doc:` directive.

-As a result, finally I could delete everything around rstantlr from the extension to make it clean again.
+As a result, finally I could delete everything around rst-antlr from the extension to make it clean again.

 ### The Future
 All changes I made are planned to send to MongoDB team via pull requests and they can merge it after further verification.
 They might take over the `snooty` package from me, and ship their releases.